 Dr. Sullivan attended The University of Toronto Faculty of Medicine and earned his M.B. degree in 1902.
 He interned for a year at St. Michael’s Hospital.
 Dr. Sullivan opened his medical practice in Chatham in September of 1904.

 Dr. Sullivan married Emma Evelyn Robert on the 19th of October, 1908 at St. Joseph’s Church in Chatham.
 Mrs. Sullivan’s brother, Rev. Father Robert performed the ceremony.
 She was born on the 19th of January of 1882, in Dover Twp.
 She was the 8th of 12 children born to Peter Robert and the former Julia Goudreau.
-At the time of her birth her parents were farmers, but eventually the family moved to Chatham.
+At the time of her birth her parents were farmers, but eventually the family moved to Chatham, where her father was a merchant.
 Her siblings were; Frederick, Louisa, George, Phelix, Marcelline, Julia, Sophie, Herbert, Joseph, Hector, Anna and Alex.

 Dr. and Mrs. Sullivan had two children, named after his parents, Daniel James Bernard who was born on the 20th of August, 1909 and Margaret Mary who was born on the 11th of January of 1911.
 The Sullivan family resided in a home located at 275 King Street West, in Chatham.